philsweb/jquery-codemirror/README.md

 When `inherit`, CodeMirror container is not resized, scroll-bar appears.
 (Container's CSS `height` value should not be `auto`! )

 You can set CodeMirror configs in DOM element attribute `codemirror-config` or `codemirror` in JSON format.
-Latest is preferred.
+Last one is preferred when both used.

 ```
 <div codemirror='{"autofocus": true, "value": "Hello world"}'></div>
 ```

 You can set plugin configs in DOM element attribute `jquery-codemirror-config` or `jquery-codemirror` in JSON format.
-Latest is preferred.
+Last one is preferred when both used.

 ```
 <div jquery-codemirror='{"height": "inherit"}'></div>